brehv/r/README.md

 r is a tool that allows you to replace a single field in a struct n-levels deep with a new value.

-The idea is to use r in testing scenarios where a function updates a single field, and you don't want to pollute your code with giant struct declarations; like in config tests.
+The idea is to use r in testing scenarios where a function updates a single field, and you don't want to pollute your code with giant struct declarations.
+Config tests for example.

 ## Installation